Unitary Complexity and the Uhlmann Transformation Problem: The Uhlmann Transformation Problem

-where in the third line we applied the Fuchs-van de Graaf inequality to \cref{eq:canonical-distribution-0-0} and also used \cref{eq:canonical-distribution-0-1}.
-This shows that one the state $\ket{C}$, $M_x$ behaves (approximately) like a channel completion of the Uhlmann partial isometry.
+where in the third line we applied the Fuchs-van de Graaf inequality to \cref{eq:canonical-distribution-0-0}.
+This shows that one the state $\ket{C}$, $M_x$ behaves (approximately) like a channel completion of the canonical Uhlmann transformation.
 By \cref{def:avg_case_error}, this means that $M_x$ (approximately) implements the $\DistUhlmann$ problem as claimed in the first part of the proposition.

-We now prove \cref{eq:canonical-distribution-0-1}.
-The main issue we have to deal with is that for $\kappa < 1$, the support of the reduced state of $\ket{C}$ on the second half of the qubits may not be contained in the support of the Uhlmann partial isometry.
-As a result, taking $\Phi$ to be a channel completion of the Uhlmann partial isometry as above, it is \emph{not} the case that $\Phi(\proj{C}) = (\id \ot W) \proj{C} (\id \ot W^\dagger)$.
-(This equation does of course hold for $\kappa = 1$.)

-To deal with this issue, we need to consider the state $\ket{C}$ projected onto the support of the Uhlmann partial isometry.
-To this end, let $\Pi = W^\dagger W$ denote the projector onto the support of $W$.
-Let $\ket{C'}$ denote the (re-normalized) projection of $\ket{C}$ onto $\id \otimes \Pi$: